 On April 13, 2023, the Company entered into a merger agreement to acquire a 100% ownership interest in IPKeys Power Partners ("IPKeys"), a privately-owned company, for \$43.0 million in cash.
 The merger brings IPKeys' established customer base, expanding Parsons' presence in two rapidly growing end markets: grid modernization and cyber resiliency for critical infrastructure.
 Headquartered in Tinton Falls, New Jersey, IPKeys is a trusted provider of enterprise software platform solutions that is actively delivering cyber and operational security to hundreds of electric, water, and gas utilities across North America.
 The acquisition was entirely funded by cash on-hand.
-In connection with this acquisition, the Company recognized \$0.6 million of acquisition-related expenses in "Selling, general and administrative expense" in the consolidated statements of income for the year ended December 31, 2023, respectively, including legal fees, consulting fees, and other miscellaneous direct expenses associated with the acquisition.
+In connection with this acquisition, the Company recognized \$0.1 million and \$0.6 million of acquisition-related expenses in "Selling, general and administrative expense" in the consolidated statements of income for the three and nine months ended September 30, 2023, respectively, including legal fees, consulting fees, and other miscellaneous direct expenses associated with the acquisition.